NEET/JEE Coaching Scholarship

 Answer:

-The magnetic field produced by a long straight wire carrying current of 25A rests on the table on small wire.
+The magnetic field produced by a long straight wire carrying a current of 25A rests on the table on small wire.

 The magnetic force on the small conductors